-- B.4.8.1 Only legally existing multi-unit residential development as of the date of the adoption of this Plan is permitted. - B.4.8.2 Expansion to legally existing multi-unit residential development may be permitted, subject to the applicable policies of this Plan and the following: - a) The expansion is small in scale; - b) The built form shall be compatible with adjacent uses and structures; - c) Appropriate buffering and setback to adjacent uses is provided; - d) The servicing policies of this Plan are conformed with; - e) Traffic is adequately addressed; and, - f) Drainage is adequately addressed. - B.4.8.3 A rezoning and site plan approval may be required for the expansion. - B.4.8.4 For the purposes of this policy, multi-unit residential development is not considered a Garden Suite or a Second Unit as per Policy D.10 in this Plan. - B.4.8.5 New multiple residential development is not permitted.
+- B.4.7.5 The creation of new lots for residential purposes shall also comply with Section D.7 (Consents) of this Plan. - B.4.8 Multi-Unit Residential Development and Multiple Residential Development - B.4.8.1 Only legally existing multi-unit residential development as of the date of the adoption of this Plan is permitted. - B.4.8.2 Expansion to legally existing multi-unit residential development may be permitted, subject to the applicable policies of this Plan and the following: - a) The expansion is small in scale; - b) The built form shall be compatible with adjacent uses and structures; - c) Appropriate buffering and setback to adjacent uses is provided; - d) The servicing policies of this Plan are conformed with; - e) Traffic is adequately addressed; and, - f) Drainage is adequately addressed. - B.4.8.3 A rezoning and site plan approval may be required for the expansion. - B.4.8.4 For the purposes of this policy, multi-unit residential development is not considered a Garden Suite or a Second Unit as per Policy D.10 in this Plan. - B.4.8.5 New multiple residential development is not permitted.
 For the purpose of this Plan, multiple residential development is more than one residential unit located on one lot, which includes but is not limited to, cottage courts, but excludes multi-unit buildings and condominium units on one lot.
 Notwithstanding this, existing multiple residential development as per the date of the adoption of this Plan is permitted.
-In this context, existing means legally permitted and physically established. - B.4.8.6 Lands hosting existing multi-unit residential development and multiple residential development shall be placed in an appropriate zone to recognize their historic use.

-B.4.9 Shoreline Commercial Development Policies

-B.4.9.1 The main commercial area in the Shoreline designation is the Balm Beach community.
+In this context, existing means legally permitted and physically established. - B.4.8.6 Lands hosting existing multi-unit residential development and multiple residential development shall be placed in an appropriate zone to recognize their historic use. - B.4.9 Shoreline Commercial Development Policies - B.4.9.1 The main commercial area in the Shoreline designation is the Balm Beach community.
 There is a historical and unique relationship between the commercial area and residential areas of Balm Beach.
 New commercial uses, including tourist commercial uses that serve the wider region, are encouraged to locate in the Balm Beach area.
 Limited and small scale commercial and convenience commercial uses may locate outside of the Balm Beach area.

 - B.4.9.2 All new commercial uses, not currently permitted in the Township's implementing Zoning By-law, shall proceed by way of a Zoning By-law Amendment and shall be subject to Site Plan Control.
-Before considering an amendment to the implementing Zoning By-law in the Shoreline designation, the Township shall be satisfied that: - a) The use serves the needs of the residents or visitors of the Shoreline area and is not more suitably located in a Settlement Area; - b) The proposed use is compatible with the character of the Shoreline area: - c) Adequate parking and loading facilities can be provided on site; - d) Adequate buffering and landscaping shall be provided; - e) Traffic is adequately addressed; - f) Drainage is adequately addressed; and - g) The proposed use can be serviced with an appropriate water supply and means of sewage disposal.
+Before considering an amendment to the implementing Zoning By-law in the Shoreline designation, the Township shall be satisfied that: - a) The use serves the needs of the residents or visitors of the Shoreline area and is not more suitably located in a Settlement Area; - The proposed use is compatible with the character of the Shoreline area; - c) Adequate parking and loading facilities can be provided on site; - d) Adequate buffering and landscaping shall be provided; - e) Traffic is adequately addressed; - f) Drainage is adequately addressed; and - g) The proposed use can be serviced with an appropriate water supply and means of sewage disposal.